leosac/access-control/src/modules/auth/auth-file/auth-file.md

 Configuration reload {#mod_auth_cfg_reload}
 ============================================

-If you made modification to the module's configuration file it is possible to request reloading of this config without having to restart Leosac.
+If you made modification to the **module's configuration file** it is possible to request reloading of this config without having to restart Leosac.
-Sending `SIGHUP` to the Leosac process will trigger an asynchronous reload of the configuration.
+Sending `SIGHUP` to the Leosac process will trigger an asynchronous reload of the configuration: during the time it takes to load the new configuration, the old configuration is still used.

 Users {#mod_auth_user}
 ======================